 How to Make Paleo Grilled Buffalo Wings

-2. If your wings are not separated, you can cut them into drumsticks and flats.
+4. If the wings are not separated, you can cut them into drumsticks and flats.
 You can keep the whole wing together as well, just remove the wing tips beforehand.

 Watch for flares from the burners, this will catch the wings on fire.
 This usually happens once the wings are flipped and the fat starts to render out.

 Tip: When I flip the wings, I move them to the center of the grill and turn the burners directly below the wings to low heat.
 I then turn the burners on the side up to high to keep the temperature up without a large flame under the wings.
 This will reduce your changes of a flare up or fire.

 Stay close to the grill once the wings are flipped to ensure they do not catch on fire.

 8. Remove from grill and toss with the Wicked Wing Sauce!

 Like this Video?
 Subscribe to my YouTube cooking channel for healthy, whole food recipes!
 Want to be notified when I post a new video?
 Click on the bell icon and you'll get a notification when new recipes are uploaded!
 Happy Healthy Eating!!